stormpat/CryptoCoin/README.md

 ###Credits

-This lib is based on the work of [PHPCoinAddress](https://github.com/gkunno/PHPCoinAddress) and [PHP Elliptic Curve DSA and DH](https://github.com/mdanter/phpecc) please see their repo for additional info.
+This lib is based on the work of [PHPCoinAddress](https://github.com/gkunno/PHPCoinAddress) and [PHP Elliptic Curve DSA and DH](https://github.com/mdanter/phpecc) please see their repos for additional info.